codegik/pocs/architecture/trade-offs/load-balance.md

 ### Pros

--
-- Server capacity awareness to improve the balancing.
+- The request assignment is deterministic and it is easy to determine the assigned server.

 ### Cons

-- Overloaded servers due long lived connections.
+- Overloaded servers due expensive service time or when each request have different service time.

 ## Weighted response time